 Degradation of tributary habitat has been implicated as a major factor contributing to declines of Pacific salmon Oncorhynchus spp.
 Tributary habitat rehabilitation actions are necessary towards stemming population declines.
 However, habitat use and preference for juvenile salmonids to inform those rehabilitation actions, particularly during winter months, are not well documented.

 Habitat requirements for fish include physical and biological components necessary to complete life histories and ensure population viability (Rosenfeld 2003; Newcomb et al. 2007).
 Habitat availability can be defined as the accessibility of such components by a fish (Johnson 1980).
 Alternatively, habitat use is the way a fish exploits the physical and biological resources available to them (Favrot et al. 2018).
 Habitat suitability measures a specific available habitat’s capacity to support a fish, the most suitable habitats being optimal (Bovee 1986).
 Available habitats can be hierarchically characterized by a spectrum ranging from least suitable (i.e., avoided) to most suitable (i.e., optimal).
 Habitat selection is determined when a fish chooses a physical or biological component from a spectrum of available habitats (Johnson 1980).
 If habitat use is proportionally equivalent to habitat availability (i.e., no preference), then habitat use is considered random.
-However, when a fish selects for a specific physical or biological component given equal available habitat, this is considered preferred habitat (e.g., laboratory experiment: Johnson (1980)).
+However, when a fish selects for a specific physical or biological component given that multiple habitat types are available, this is considered preferred habitat (e.g., laboratory experiment: Johnson (1980)).
 Critical habitat provides components essential to sensitive life stages (e.g., early life history: Pitlo (1989), Newcomb et al. (2007)).
 Winter habitat is thought be critical because of specific biological conditions required by fish for maintenance of body condition and survival during this time period (Favrot et al. 2018).
 However, due to extreme environs (e.g., surface ice), little research has characterized winter microhabitat use and suitability empirically for Pacific salmon juveniles (Huusko et al. 2007).

 Objectives

 The goal of this study was to characterize microhabitat use and preference for juvenile Chinook salmon O. tshawytscha in the lower Lemhi River during winter months.
-Habitat availability and use data were collected in the lower Lemhi River using methods similar to those described by Favrot et al. (2018) previously implemented in Catherine Creek, Oregon.
+Habitat availability and use data were collected in the lower Lemhi River using methods similar to those described by Favrot et al. (2018), which were previously implemented in Catherine Creek, Oregon.
 We used similar habitat availability and use data to describe habitat selection and preference of juvenile Chinook salmon overwintering in the lower Lemhi River, which can in turn be used to inform target habitat conditions to be used in habitat restoration planning and designs.

 Methods